Leo Durocher: Brooklyn Dodgers (1939–1946, 1948)

 In 1939 the Dodgers were coming off six straight losing seasons, but Durocher led a quick turnaround.
 In 1941, his third season as manager, he led the Dodgers to a 100–54 record and the National League pennant, their first in 21 years.
 In the 1941 World Series the Dodgers lost to the Yankees in five games.
 They bettered their record in 1942, winning 104 games but just missing out on winning a second consecutive pennant.

 Despite all the success of his first three years, Durocher and MacPhail had a tempestuous relationship.
-MacPhail was a notorious drinker, and he was as hot-tempered as his manager.
+MacPhail was a notorious drinker and was as hot-tempered as his manager.
 He often fired Durocher in the midst of a night of drinking.
 The following morning, however, MacPhail inevitably hired Durocher back.
 Finally, at the end of the 1942 season, MacPhail's tenure with the Dodgers came to an end when he resigned to rejoin the United States Army.
 His replacement, former Cardinal boss Branch Rickey, retained Durocher as skipper.
-Durocher managed the Dodgers continuously through 1946 (having ceased as a player during the 1945 season), and led Brooklyn to the first postseason NL playoff series in history, where they lost to the Cardinals, two games to none.
+Durocher managed the Dodgers continuously through 1946 (having ceased as a player during the 1945 season) and led Brooklyn to the first postseason NL playoff series in history, which they lost to the Cardinals, two games to none.

 Durocher also clashed regularly with Commissioner Albert "Happy" Chandler.
-Chandler, who had been named to the post in 1945, warned Durocher to stay away from some of his old friends who were gamblers, bookmakers, or had mob connections, and who had a free rein at Ebbets Field.
+Chandler, who had been named to the post in 1945, warned Durocher to stay away from some of his old friends who were gamblers or bookmakers or had mob connections, and who had a free rein at Ebbets Field.
 Durocher was particularly close with actor George Raft, with whom he shared a Los Angeles house, and he admitted to a nodding acquaintance with Bugsy Siegel.

 Durocher, who encouraged and participated in card schools within the clubhouse, was something of a pool shark himself and a friend to many pool hustlers.
 He also followed horse racing closely.
 Matters came to a head when Durocher's affair with married actress Laraine Day became public knowledge, drawing criticism from Brooklyn's influential Catholic Youth Organization.
 The two later eloped and married in Texas in 1947.
-In the 1950s, Day hosted a radio program called Day with the Giants, and later authored a book by the same title describing the life of a manager's wife.
+In the 1950s, Day hosted a radio program called Day with the Giants and later authored a book by the same title describing the life of a manager's wife.